By Roger Russell

 The heart of the hydrophone is a 1" ceramic disc held on one side, at the rim, by a rigid plastic shelf that was mounted in an aluminum cup.
 The other side has a thick aluminum diaphragm coupled to the center of the ceramic disc with a controlled durometer rubber pad.
 One end of the 60 foot shielded cable is soldered directly to either side of the ceramic disc.
 A special low durometer strain relief also forms a high pressure seal to the aluminum cup assembly.
 The assembly is mounted in a rubber housing about 2" in Diameter and 1/2" thick, having a formed strain relief where the cable entered.

-In air tests, the measured response extended flat to below 20Hz and up to1kHz, rising to a peak at about 6kHz.
-In water, however, the extra loading on the diaphragm produced essentially flat response to about 2.5kHz.
+In the air tests, I measured response extended flat to below 20Hz and up to1kHz, rising to a peak at about 6kHz.
+Test results for acceptance showed the expected extra loading by water on the diaphragm produced essentially flat response to about 2.5kHz.
+I also made pressure tests in water in a special test tank to check for leakage.
 Although the hydrophone passed all the mil-spec tests, including pressure testing, we did not get the contract.

 Headset-Microphones